Audrey-Hermans/blog/_posts/2025-06-22-sounds-off-part1.md

 ---
 # 🎐 The short answer

-A few days ago, someone asked me this question after watching one of my videos:
+A few days ago, a friend asked me this question after listening to my playing:

 > *“Wow, is the hitoyogiri that hard to play?
 Some of your notes sounded a bit off.”*